Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Introduction

-The primary scientific objectives of this study encompass whole-brain analysis and are threefold: (a) to predict the spatially indexed ALFF outcome using both cortical structural predictors and a brain network predictor; (b) to jointly model the spatially varying effects of the structural predictors on ALFF through interpretable regression functions, enabling inference on the independent contributions of cortical features; and (c) to quantify uncertainty in model components and predictions, facilitating principled statistical inference.
-These scientific goals must be met while accommodating the massive data volume produced from large neuroimaging studies required to detect the often-subtle effects that link brain image features.
+The primary scientific objectives of this study encompass whole-brain analysis and are threefold: (a) to predict the spatially indexed ALFF outcome using both cortical structural predictors and a brain network predictor; (b) to jointly model the spatially varying effects of the structural predictors on ALFF through interpretable regression functions, enabling inference on the contributions of cortical features; and (c) to quantify uncertainty in model components and predictions, facilitating principled statistical inference.
+These scientific goals must be met while accommodating the data volume produced from large neuroimaging studies required to detect the often-subtle effects that link brain image features.

-To achieve these goals, this article proposes a two-stage generative modeling framework for input and outcome images.
-In the first stage, each network edge is modeled as an interaction between latent vectors associated with the connected nodes, enabling the estimation of node-specific latent effects.
-In the second stage, we adopt a semi-parametric regression approach that incorporates additive contributions from both spatial and network predictors.
-Spatial effects are captured using spatially varying coefficient functions, while the influence of each network node is modeled as a nonlinear function of the latent effects estimated in the first stage.
+To achieve these goals, this article proposes a two-stage generative model for input and outcome images.
+In the first stage, each edge of the network predictor is modeled as an interaction between latent vectors associated with the nodes, enabling the estimation of node-specific latent effects.
+The second stage adopts a semi-parametric regression approach that incorporates additive contributions from both spatial and network predictors.
+Spatial effects are captured using nonlinear spatially varying coefficient functions, while the influence of each network node is modeled as a function of the latent effects estimated in the first stage.

 These nonlinear functions are modeled using deep neural networks (DNNs) with a dropout architecture.
-To perform inference, we employ \emph{Monte Carlo dropout} (MC dropout) architecture, leveraging its connection to variational approximations of deep Gaussian processes (GP).
-This allows us to predict the output image and to estimate the regression effects of spatial predictors and nonlinear node effects, all with quantified uncertainty, offering one of the first explainable AI methods in the context of heterogeneous image-on-image regression.
+To perform inference, we employ \emph{Monte Carlo dropout} (MC dropout) architecture \citep{gal2016dropout}, leveraging its connection to deep Gaussian processes (GP).
+This allows us to predict the output image and to estimate the regression effects of spatial predictors and nonlinear node effects, all with quantified uncertainty, offering one of the first \emph{explainable AI} methods in the context of heterogeneous image-on-image regression.